rachel94/metaknowledge/README-DOCS.md

 Hi!
 If you're reading this it means you've been tasked with completing the conversion of the mk docs to Read the Docs (rtd).
 This should help you understand what I've done, what's left to be done, and how I think it could be done.

 ## Overview
 If you have any questions, I'm happy to chat about this.
 You can message me on Mattermost or email me at <a href="mailto:rewood34@gmail.com">rewood34@gmail.com</a> (an email will likely guarantee a quicker response if I'm not online on Mattermost at the time).
+I think it would be useful to meet up or have a video chat about this, you can let me know if you agree and I'm happy to set something up!

 The existing docs for metaknowledge are <a href="http://networkslab.org/metaknowledge/documentation/metaknowledgeFull">here</a>.

 You can find everything relating to documentation (scripts, templates, the docs themselves) in metaknowledge/metaknowledge/docs.

 I'm going to first explain how this all works generally, and then I'll explain what still needs to be done.
+What still needs to be done is titled "What's left to do", and is farther down this doc.

 ## Setting up the docs for Read the Docs
 I started by doing <a href="https://docs.readthedocs.io/en/latest/getting_started.html">this tutorial</a> from Read the Docs.
 I opted to use reStructuredText (rst) simply because the tutorial for it seemed easier.
 If you'd rather use Markdown and think it won't be too difficult to change (or to use both together) feel free to do so (though everything I've done so far has been in rst).
 Following the tutorial and using `sphinx quickstart`, the following were created: